NVIDIA/gdrcopy/README.md

   PCIE

 The library comes with two tests:
-- validate, which is a simple application testing the APIs.
+- sanity, which contains unit tests for the library and the driver.
 - copybw, a minimal application which calculates the R/W bandwidth.